Delicious, Nutritious Valentine’s Dinner

 Although this has been a very different year, somehow October still brought Halloween candy into the house, Thanksgiving came along with exuberance of food and Christmas baking has begun.
 Sugar and temptation will keep coming all the way into the New Year.
 What to do?
 Here are 6 time-proven strategies for avoiding monumental weight gain between Thanksgiving and New Year's Day.

-Grateful Not Wasteful Thanksgiving: Transform Leftovers
+Grateful Thanksgiving: Transform Leftovers